iani/SC/README.txt

 1 About
 ~~~~~~~~

-This library contains SuperCollider tools and examples coded and collected from 2004 by Ioannis Zannos.
+This library contains SuperCollider tools and examples coded and collected since 2003 by Ioannis Zannos, organized using the RepQuark by Martin Carl\'e.
 It is organized in Quarks, and includes a utility for installing those Quarks from a menu, which is installed by putting an alias of the folder named "PutMyAliasInExtensions" into the user's SuperCollider/Extensions folder.

 1.1 New - Suggested
 ====================